kanbanyte/sepa/project_plan/plan.md

 ## ACTIVITIES
 ### Research:
-* Learn to use Robot OS within Ubuntu.
+* Learn to use Robot operating System (ROS) within Ubuntu.
 * Study concepts of machine learning, with a focus on computer vision.
 * Research ways to build an AI model based on project needs.